bbilger/jrestless/README.md

 ## Usage example

+All examples can be found in a separate repository: https://github.com/bbilger/jrestless

 ### AWS

 JRestless does not depend on the [serverless framework](https://github.com/serverless/serverless) but it simplifies the necessary AWS configuration tremendously and will be used for this example.